Q & A (Marine Refrigeration)

 There are three reasons for this power saving...(See a broader explanation at 'Why Eutectic' )

 1: Co efficiency of operation (COP).
 COP is like MPG (Miles per gallon).
 COP is the refrigeration industry reference to system /compressor efficiency.
 It is the measure of how many watts of heat are absorbed for each watt of electrical energy consumed (W/W).
 A eutectic refrigerator will typically have a COP of approx 1.80 while a cyclic refrigerator would typically operate with a COP of approx 1.10.
 Therefore the eutectic system removes far more heat for each watt of electrical energy consumed.
+Removing 1.8 watts of heat for each watt of battery power consumed is for more efficient than 1.1 watts of heat removed for each watt consumed.

 2: Motor start up inefficiencies.
 This waste of energy is obviously far less with a eutectic system as it only starts once or twice a day instead of 40 to 60 times as for a cyclic system.
 Energy is wasted getting the compressor rotating and pumping the pressures up to allow refrigeration.
 Although each start up loss is minimal, multiplied out over the days start ups and it becomes significant.